McGill University: Structure

 The university's academic units are organized into 11 main Faculties and 13 Schools.
 These include the School of Architecture, the School of Computer Science, the School of Information Studies, the School of Human Nutrition, the Bensadoun School of Retail Management, the Max Bell School of Public Policy, the School of Physical & Occupational Therapy, the Ingram School of Nursing, the School of Social Work, the School of Urban Planning, and the Bieler School of Environment.
-They also include the Institute of Islamic Studies (established in 1952), which offers graduate courses leading to the M.A. and PhD degrees, and covers the history, culture, and civilization of Islam; the institute is also served by one of the richest libraries in North America on Islamic studies.
+They also include the Institute of Islamic Studies (established in 1952), which offers graduate courses leading to the M.A. and PhD degrees.

 The Graduate and Postdoctoral Studies (GPS) oversees the admission and registration of graduate students (both master's and PhD).
-The GPS administers graduate fellowships, postdoctoral affairs, and the graduation process, including the examination of theses.
-In conjunction with other units, it conducts regular program reviews in all study disciplines.

-Founded in 1956, the McGill Executive Institute provides business seminars and custom executive education to companies, government services and non-profit organizations.
-Led primarily by McGill faculty, the executive courses and management training programs are designed for all managerial levels, from board members to senior-level executives to junior managers.

 University identity and culture

 The McGill coat of arms is derived from an armorial device assumed during his lifetime by the founder of the University, James McGill.
 It was designed in 1906 by Percy Nobbs, three years into his term as director of the University's School of Architecture.
 The University's patent of arms was subsequently granted by the Garter King at Arms in 1922, registered in 1956 with Lord Lyon King of Arms in Edinburgh, and in 1992 with the Public Register of Arms, Flags and Badges of Canada.
 In heraldic terms, the coat of arms is described as follows: "Argent three Martlets Gules, on a chief dancette of the second, an open book proper garnished or bearing the legend In Domino Confido in letters Sable between two crowns of the first.
 Motto: Grandescunt Aucta Labore."
 The coat of arms consists of two parts, the shield and the scroll.
 The university publishes a guide to the use of the university's arms and motto.

 The university's symbol is the martlet, stemming from the presence of the mythical bird on the official arms of the university.
 The university's official colour is scarlet, which figures prominently in the academic dress of McGill University.
 McGill's motto is Grandescunt Aucta Labore, Latin for "By work, all things increase and grow" (literally, "Things grown great increase by work," that is, things that grow to be great do so by means of work).
 The official school song is entitled "Hail, Alma Mater."